kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 but not for Windows.
 This parameter changes to *runtimeapi.ContainerResources*, that is runtime agnostic, and will contain platform-specific information.

-Additionally, GetContainerResources CRI API is introduced that allows Kubelet to query currently configured CPU and memory limits for a container.
+Additionally, ContainerStatus CRI API is extended to hold *runtimeapi.ContainerResources* so that it allows Kubelet to query Container's CPU and memory limit configurations from runtime.

 These CRI changes are a separate effort that does not affect the design proposed in this KEP.